AlexMacocian/CMips/README.md

 ### 1.2.
 Windows
 Download MinGW and set up the environment variables properly (add the bin folder of MinGW to PATH).
 After, simply use "gcc -o cmipc Mipc.c" to compile.
 Lastly, run using cmips.

+### 1.3.
+Windows using WSL
+Run it using the same steps as in the Linux explanation.

 ### 1.3 Other operating systems
 The code is written in ANSI-C and it tries to be as dependency free as possible.
 Thus, it should technically work on any OS that has something similar to MinGW or that implements a very tiny subset of POSIX that handles user input and output.